vbhvsingh0/NX-Teracheminterface/README.md

 B. Running JOB_NAD (non-adiabatic) with CASSCF

 1) make 3 directories in JOB_NAD as described below
-	i)   NAD_N1N0 : This directory should contain the non-adiabatic couplings in between the current state and the state below.
-Note-If the current state is the ground state, just copy all the files from NAD_N1N2 here. ii)  NAD_N1N2 : This directory should contain the non-adiabatic couplings in between the current state and the state above.
+	*i)   NAD_N1N0 : This directory should contain the non-adiabatic couplings in between the current state and the state below.
+Note-If the current state is the ground state, just copy all the files from NAD_N1N2 here.
+	**ii)  NAD_N1N2 : This directory should contain the non-adiabatic couplings in between the current state and the state above.
 In the case of the ground state, the coupling is in between state 1 and state 2.
-Note: if the current state is the highest excited state, just copy all the files from NAD_N1N0 here. iii) GRAD     : This directory just calculates the gradient of the current state.
+Note: if the current state is the highest excited state, just copy all the files from NAD_N1N0 here.
+	***iii) GRAD     : This directory just calculates the gradient of the current state.

 2) In addition to the 1st point above, all the points in 'A' should also be satisfied.
-Note that NACs in Terachem are saved as grad.xyz, here under the directories JOB_NAD/NAD_N1Ni/
+Note that NACs in Terachem are saved as grad.xyz, here under the directories JOB_NAD/NAD_N1Ni/scr.geom/

 3) Input files required:
    a) sh.inp is a important input file which should be present for running dynamics.
 If not provided vdoth keyword is by default=2 which is not reading non-adiabatic couplings from Terachem output.
 A sample of sh.out is provided below: